BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/TIP, OBAG2 Investment Analysis/README.md

 Export to tabular format all resulting identity data layers
 (NOTE: For now, keep TIP & OBAG points and lines datasets seperated; should have four individual tables)
 Calculate proportions (resulting identity line shape length (mi)/Total length of line project (mi)) of TIP & OBAG line projects within each county
+Calculate the proportional TIP/OBAG (MAP_grant_size) cost by multipling the portion by the TIP/OBAG cost Confirm same number and order of column existing in TIP/OBAG point and line tables then marry point and lines to result in only two tables
+Sort the two tables by County then by ...

 ## Expected Outcomes